FatihKoz/DisposableSpecial/README.md

 Widget will **always** display **effective** notams, config options can not change this behavior.

-**Featured Item**

-Widget has no settings, it will randomly pick an active market item which the user does not own.
+**Featured Item** widget has no settings, it will randomly pick an active market item which the user does not own.
 If no items are found, it will not be visible.

-**User Items**
+**User Items** widget will return the items owned by that user ordered by item name.
+Blade file of the widget needs to be styled according to your theme/skin and placed properly, shipped version will display items with images in cards.

 * `'user'` should be a user's id (like `$user->id` or `4`)

-Widget will return the items owned by that user ordered by item name.
-Blade file of the widget needs to be styled according to your theme/skin and placed properly, shipped version will display items with images in cards.

 ### Dynamic Expenses